Contact David Mihm

-Local vs Traditional SEO: Why Citation Is the New Link
+Local Vs Traditional SEO: Why Citation Is the New Link

 Other experts, especially Bill Slawski and Mike Blumenthal (in fact, I think Mike may have been the first person to turn me onto the word “citation” in some of my conversations with him?) have postulated the importance of “citations” for quite awhile, but for whatever reason, the concept never really hit home for me until recently.